rackslab/Slurm-web/doc/usage.rst

 #.
 The Slurm job ID
 #.
 The name of the user with his/her login on the system between parenthesis
 #.
-The list of nodes that are allocated for this job, if any.
-If the job is
+The number of cores and nodes that are allocated for this job, if any.
+If the
-   pending or blocked for any reason, the field could be empty since Slurm may have not decided yet on which nodes this job will run.
+   job is pending or blocked for any reason, the field could be empty since Slurm may have not decided yet on which nodes this job will run.
 #.
 The current state of the job
 #.
 If the job is pending or blocked, the reason which explains why the job is
    in this state.
 If the job is running or completing, this field is empty.